Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-winrt.md

   * multi-touch input
   * app events.
 SDL_APP_WILLENTER* and SDL_APP_DIDENTER* events get sent out as appropriate.
-  * window events
+  * GameWindow events
   * using Direct3D 11.x APIs outside of SDL.
 Non-XAML / Direct3D-only apps can
-    choose to render content directly via Direct3D, using SDL to manage the internal WinRT window, as well as input and audio.
+    choose to render content directly via Direct3D, using SDL to manage the internal WinRT GameWindow, as well as input and audio.
 (Use SDL_GetWindowWMInfo() to get the WinRT 'CoreWindow', and pass it into IDXGIFactory2::CreateSwapChainForCoreWindow() as appropriate.)